shariq1989/cookbook/content/recipe/ground_beef_taco.md

 5. Using tongs, set the tortilla to dry on the wire rack.
 Repeat until the remaining tortillas have cooked.

 For the Tacos:

-1. Heat the oil in a heavy-bottomed pan over medium heat.
+1. Heat oil in a heavy-bottomed pan over medium heat.
-2. Add the onions to the pan and cook until onions become translucent and soften.
+2. Add the onions to the pan and cook until they become translucent and soften.
 3. Next, add the ground beef and break it up with a [meat chopper](https://amzn.to/3bQ2coS) or spatula.
-Cook, stirring occasionally until beef is heated thoroughly and becomes brown about 7-10 minutes.
+Cook, stirring occasionally until beef is heated thoroughly and turns brown for about 10 minutes.
-4. Stir in the minced garlic and cilantro and then add the water.
-5. Season the meat with garlic powder, salt, and taco seasoning.
-Stir to combine.
-Allow the mixture to simmer, about 5 minutes.
+4. Stir in the garlic and cilantro and then season the meat with garlic powder, salt, and taco seasoning.
+Mix to combine and then add water.
+Cover with a lid and allow the meat to simmer for about 5 minutes.
-6. Spoon the beef into the warmed corn tortillas and top with sour cream, guacamole, cheese, and a few drops of Tapatio.
+5. Spoon the beef into the warmed corn tortillas and top with sour cream, guacamole, cheese, and a few drops of Tapatio.
 Serve immediately.

 #### ABOUT THE STORY

-We didn't have a lot of money growing up, but one meal I always looked forward to was my mom's beef tacos.
-You could easily mix an original taco seasoning to elevate the dish, but there is something homey about going back to a meal from childhood, even if it's humble.
-I must have passed this joy on to my son as this is his most requested meal.
-He is the very reason I posted this recipe at all.
-He knows about our website and often tells me what I should and should not post.
-The other day he told me, "mama, people need to know how to make this meal so they can feed it to their kids.
+My family didn't have a lot of money growing up so we usually rotated a few meals.
+One dish I always looked forward to my mom making was her beef tacos.
+I could have easily made a taco seasoning to make her dish more original, but there is just something about a meal from childhood.
+I must have passed this same joy onto my son because this is his most requested meal.
+He is the main reason I posted this recipe on here in the first place.
+He told me the other day, "mama, people need to know how to make this meal so they can feed it to their kids."